rileywaters/data-512-project/Documents/project_plan.md

 ## Methodology

 Analysis and presentation will both be done in an [IPython Jupyter notebook](https://jupyter.org).
 This format allows for accessible documentation and a step-by-step reproducible process for others to obtain my results.
 I plan to user [Pandas](https://pandas.pydata.org) for data cleaning and [matplotlib](https://matplotlib.org) for visualization.
-These tools are commonly used and have BSD licenses permitting free, unlimited redistribution.
+These tools are commonly known in the data science community and have BSD licenses permitting free, unlimited redistribution.

 For geographic visualization I plan to use the [folium](https://python-visualization.github.io/folium/) package.
-This is a powerful and interactive visualizing tool released under MIT license that I have used in the past.
-It can make intuitive and beautiful visualizations in-line in a jupyter notebook that allow users to explore beyond what findings I come up with.
+This is a powerful and interactive visualizing tool released under an MIT license that I have used in the past.
+It can make intuitive and beautiful visualizations in-line in a Jupyter notebook, allowing users to explore beyond the findings I come up with.
 I plan to use several choropleth maps that use shading and coloring to indicate differences in numbers.

 For comparing numbers between communities and years, I will be using different tests for statistical significance.
-Chi-squared test is used to compare frequencies of binary data points such as home ownership.
+Chi-squared tests are used to compare frequencies of binary data points such as home ownership.
 T-tests are used to compare if the means of two groups are statistically different.
 This would be used is situations like comparing different years of data to see if population has increased more in one district than another.
+Statistical significance is important to consider before drawing any conclusions comparing multiple groups.